dartoos-dev/well_formed/README.md

 properties have been introduced to facilitate the creation of "Smarter" form fields with stunning capabilities such as:

 - **Required fields**: any field can be made required.
 To do this, simply assign an error message to the field's "blank" property.
 - **Validation**: this is done automatically according to the field type.
-You can customize the error messages by assigning them to properties like `blank`, `malformed`, `long`, etc. In addition, you can pass an extra validation step to the `validator` property.
+You can use your own error messages by assigning them to properties like `blank`, `malformed`, `long`, etc. In addition, you can pass an extra validation step to the `validator` property.
 - **Field masking**: this is also performed automatically.
-For example, the [CpfField](https://pub.dev/documentation/well_formed/latest/brazil/CpfField-class.html) widget displays the mask _###.###.###-##_ as the user enters digits; therefore, if the user enters _12345678900_, the displayed text will be _123.456.789-00_.
+For example, the [CpfField](https://pub.dev/documentation/well_formed/latest/brazil/CpfField-class.html) widget displays the mask _###.###.###-##_ (each '#' is a digit [0–9]) as the user enters digits; therefore, if the user enters _12345678900_, the text that will be displayed is _123.456.789-00_.
 - **Stripping**: is the removal of non-digit characters from masked fields.
 It is enabled by default.
-To disable it, simply set the `strip` property to ` false`.
+To disable it, simply set the `strip` property to `false`.
 - **Smart trimming**: this is when trimming is also applied to callback functions.
   The affected callbacks are `onSaved`,`onChanged`, and `onFieldSubmitted`.
 To enable it, simply set the `trim` property to `true`.
 - **Automatic keyboard type selection**: the most suitable keyboard type is selected according to the field type.
 For example, the [EmailFiel](https://pub.dev/documentation/well_formed/latest/net/EmailField-class.html) widget sets the keyboard type to `TextInputType.emailAddress`, which is optimized for entering email addresses.

 ### Form Field in Action

-The code below demonstrates how to use the `EmailField` widget with the `trim` property set to `true` so that the entered email value is trimmed before validation takes place.
+The code below demonstrates how to use the `EmailField` widget with the `trim` property set to `true`.
+Thus, the entered email value is trimmed before validation takes place.
 Furthermore, the example also illustrates some important
 features:

 - auto validation
-- error messages
+- custom error messages
 - length constraint

 ```dart